 You are allowed to bring the following into Laos with you:

 - 1 liter of liquor and 2 liters of wine

 - 200 cigarettes, 50 cigars or 250 grams to 500 grams of Tobacco

 - Drugs, narcotics, explosives, weapons, ammunition, and fireworks

 - Funds of $10,000 USD or more must be declared

 People over 18 years of age may bring a carton of cigarettes and 1.5 liters of alcohol and perfume among their personal belongings.
 Buddha-figures may not be exported.
 The export of antiquities must be approved by the Ministry of Culture and Information.
 You are also not permitted to export the national currency, the Kip.

-The medical care and the hygienic conditions in Laos are not comparable with those in the United Kingdom.
+The medical care and the hygienic conditions in Laos are not comparable with those in North America or Europe.
 Anyone who chooses to tour Laos should be equipped with a good first-aid kit.
 If you become seriously ill or injured during your trip, we recommend travelling to Bangkok.
 Worldwide health insurance and reliable repatriation insurance are strongly recommended.